ipfs/js-ipfs/README.md

-node-ipfs
+js-ipfs
 =========

-> IPFS Node.js entry point and implementation roadmap
+> IPFS JavaScript implementation  entry point and roadmap

 # Description

-This repo will contain the entry point for the Node.js implementation of IPFS spec, similar to [go-ipfs](https://github.com/ipfs/go-ipfs).
+This repo will contain the entry point for the JavaScript implementation of IPFS spec, similar to [go-ipfs](https://github.com/ipfs/go-ipfs).
 Right now, it holds the roadmap for the development of modules for node-ipfs, as well as their current state.

 We are building node-ipfs because it will inform how go-ipfs works, separate concerns, and allow a complete in-browser-tab implementation with no install friction.
 Most of the work for IPFS does happen elsewhere, but this is an equally important part of our roadmap to lead to a permanent, IPFSed web.